Train-travel booking guide

 Trainline

-An online ticket-booking agent, similarly with a fairly intuitive interface and some useful guides.
+An online ticket-booking agent, with a similarly intuitive interface and some useful guides.

 SNCF Connect